PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "So many shadows in the darkness, and what will three more be?"

 "Is that from a saga?
-It sounds like it's from one of the sagas," asked Relan?
+It sounds like it's from one of the sagas," asked Relan.

 "No lad," said Rattick from the darkness, "it's not from a song of heroes, but from a song of the other kind."